LibrEars/Science-web-journal/README.md

 ![Researcher](/Artwork/researcher.png)

 ## Collaborating in the workgroup
 The first level of collaborating is within the workgroup.
-An intranet, hosted by the universities provides an interactive workgroup-wiki and server for the structured data and drafts.
+An intranet, hosted by the universities, provides an interactive workgroup-wiki and server for the structured data and drafts.
 ![workgroup](/Artwork/workgroup.png)

 ## University level and Publishing